dongnguyenltqb/haproxy-zero-compose/README.md

      ```

-   - check the test request
+   - check the test result